-Allegedly Anne was a widow with only one daughter, Mary.
-Marrying her daughter to a wealthier older man, must have been her best survival option.
+Allegedly Anne, the mother of the Virgin Mary, was a widow with only one daughter, Mary.
+Marrying her daughter to a wealthier older man must have been her best survival option.
 Being, allegedly, only thirteen at that time, it would have been normal for her to prefer a young local boy over a distant old man.
-But we also know that the Romans took advantage of young girls in the occupied territories treating them as servants and promising them protection and prosperity.
-Mary reports encountering a man (no wings or other angel features are noted in her description) who calls her pretty and makes such promises.
+But we also know that the Romans took advantage of young girls in the occupied territories, treating them as servants and promising them protection and prosperity.
+Mary reports encountering a man (no wings or other angelic features are mentioned in her description) who calls her pretty and makes such promises.
 Mary gives in, accepting she is a servant (Luke 1:26).
-Moses’ law required Mary to be stoned for her out-of-wedlock pregnancy, so Anne would have lost her only daughter had she not used her temple influence to allege that the pregnancy involved no sex.
+Moses’s law required Mary to be stoned for her out-of-wedlock pregnancy, so Anne would have lost her only daughter had she not used her temple influence to allege that the pregnancy involved no sex.

 And the rest is history!
 Romans were practicing crucifixions and other gruesome punishments to instill fear and secure obedience.
 So both rejecting a Roman and being pregnant out of marriage could have cost Mary her life.
-Hindustanic women are sometimes punished either for rejecting a man’s advances, for failing to reject a man’s advances or even for being raped.
+Women are sometimes punished for rejecting a man’s advances, for failing to reject a man’s advances, or even for being raped.

 It makes sense.
-In those days, killings in general, and severe punishments on women were very common, far more than today.
+In those days, having large families, killings and severe punishments, in general, and against women, were far more common than today.

-In Spain almost a thousand women were killed in the last fourteen years, and men also kill around six children yearly, either to hurt the woman who leaves them or because they are jealous of the kids, as in a recent case of a Spanish man in Germany.
-People living abroad (Spanish in Germany, British in Spain, etc.) are often overrepresented in these crimes, perhaps because on top of all the «you are not one of us, we are better, etc.» when the wife leaves them, their status goes down further.
+In Spain almost a thousand women were killed in the last fourteen years, and men also kill around six children yearly, either to hurt the women who leave them or because they are jealous of the kids, as in the recent case of a Spanish man in Germany.
+People living abroad (Spanish in Germany, British in Spain, etc.) are often overrepresented in these crimes, perhaps because on top of all the «you are not one of us», «we are better», etc., when their wives leave them, their status goes down even further.

 Sperm competition exists also in chimpanzees and bonobos.

 Well, men (not women) find the thought of their partner having sex outside the couple arousing.
 Women dislike the thought, and the men who fake love to obtain sex and who destroy something important for mere variety.
-Men, by contrast, often find the flirtatious, indominable girlfriend more alluring and phantasize about her being with other men.
-Being both attracted to her, and furious with her, confused, angry men may do crazy things, including murder, even if murdering your girlfriend and kids again defies the evolutionary logic.
+Men, by contrast, often find the flirtatious, indomitable girlfriend more alluring and fantasize about her being with other men.
+Being both attracted to her and furious with her, confused, angry men may do crazy things, including murder, even if murdering your girlfriend and kids again defies evolutionary logic.